Changyong Lee1, Sugyeong Jo2, Daeil Kwon3 and Michael Pecht4

 1 Graduate School of Management of Technology, Sogang University, Seoul, South Korea

-1 Ulsan National Institute of Science and Technology, 131639 Ulsan, Ulsan Korea (the Republic of)
+2 School of Management Engineering, Ulsan National Institute of Science and Technology, Ulsan, South Korea

-3 CALCE, Center for Advanced Life Cycle Engineering, Department of Mechanical Engineering, University of Maryland, College Park, Maryland 20740, USA
+4 Center for Advanced Life Cycle Engineering, University of Maryland, College Park, MD, 20742, USA

 Reliability testing on Li-ion batteries is critical to designing operational back-end strategies for developing portable electronics.
 This paper develops a capacity-fading behavior analysis for the early detection of unhealthy Li-ion batteries during reliability tests by comparing against the capacity-fading behaviors of healthy batteries from qualification.
 The developed approach uses a local outlier factor for measuring the anomaly scores of the capacity-fading behaviors of test batteries at a certain cycle, kernel density estimation for normalizing the range of anomaly scores over cycles, and a hidden Markov model for estimating the probability that the test batteries are at a certain state (i.e., healthy or unhealthy).
 Experimental results on Li-ion batteries used for portable consumer electronics confirm that the developed method outperforms previous approaches, reducing the required number of reliability tests for unhealthy batteries to 100 cycles, less than a month in practice.